Skip to content

 Translation: The sperm and ovum, when united in the womb, are transformed by the nature of the soul and called the embryo (Garbha).
 When the embryo is in a state of consciousness, it is influenced by five elements: air (Vayu) gives it movement, fire (Teja) digests, water (Jala) moistens, earth (Prithvi) solidifies, and ether (Akasha) gives it space.

-As the embryo grows, it becomes the shape of a body, complete with hands, feet, tongues, noses, ears, and buttocks.
+As the embryo grows, it takes the shape of a body, complete with hands, feet, tongues, noses, ears, and buttocks.
 It is now referred to as the body (Sharir).

 Meaning and Explanation